Skip to main content

 Curriculum Vitae

-He has presented his work at the Library of Congress in Washington, D.C. and the Senate House Library in London, as well as at multiple annual conferences held by the American Society for Eighteenth-Century Studies, the Canadian Society for Eighteenth-Century Studies, the German Studies Association, the American Printing History Association, and other national and regional societies.
-He has also trained as a bibliographer in courses at Rare Book School, California Rare Book School, and California Rare Book School International, and has worked as a librarian at the Stadt- und Landesbibliothek in Dortmund, Germany.
-Currently he serves as Chair of the Graduate & Early Career Caucus for the American Society of Eighteenth-Century Studies and is an early modern dissertation fellow with the Folger Shakespeare Library.
+He has presented his work at the Library of Congress in Washington, D.C., the Senate House Library in London, the Center for Book Arts in New York City, as well as at annual meetings of the American Society for Eighteenth-Century Studies, the Canadian Society for Eighteenth-Century Studies, the German Studies Association, the American Printing History Association, the Bibliographical Society of America, and other national and regional scholarly organizations.
+His professional training in bibliography and rare books includes coursework with Rare Book School, California Rare Book School, California Rare Book School International, the Folger Shakespeare Library, University of Pennsylvania’s Dream Lab, and the American Library Association.